BatGap Logo

 Rick: So maybe concepts are okay if you take them lightly?

 David: Yeah, you take them lightly.
 It’s like a map.
-A map can be very useful when you’re going to someplace new, and when you get there, you put it down.
-But do you deny a person a map, because it might, you know, whatever.
+A map can be very useful when you’re going someplace new, and when you get there, you put it down.
+But do you deny a person a map because it might, you know, whatever?

 Rick: Yeah, or because a map of Montana doesn’t actually resemble the way Montana’s going to look when you get there.

 David: Or you use Google Street View, and you discover that it’s a little bit off, and the dentist was actually half a block down.
 Yeah, it’s not like it’s a perfect answer.
-And, you know, Lorn saying that our concepts of enlightenment can be one of the last barriers to it, especially with people who’ve been on the path for a long time and have studied this stuff more formally.
+And Lorn is saying that our concepts of enlightenment can be one of the last barriers to it, especially with people who’ve been on the path for a long time and have studied this stuff more formally.
 But that doesn’t mean we shouldn’t be aware of the process.

-And actually, in the Seventh Mandala, of the Rig Ved, there’s a place where the sage Vasishtha mentions the importance of desiring Unity once Self-Realization happens.
+And actually, in the Seventh Mandala of the Rig Veda, there’s a place where the sage Vasishtha mentions the importance of desiring Unity once Self-Realization happens.
 But how are we going to desire Unity if we don’t know it’s there?

 Rick: If it doesn’t exist, right?

 Rick: Yeah, I was just talking to a friend today about how it seems that so many people have a certain sort of awakening and reach a certain stage and feel like they’re done.
-You know, there’s something so gratifying or self-sufficient about whatever they are experiencing that they feel like, “Well, this is it.
+There’s something so gratifying or self-sufficient about whatever they are experiencing that they feel like, “Well, this is it.
 There couldn’t be anything more than this.”

 David: Yeah, I experienced that myself.
 It’s like the seeker died, I feel complete, I’m infinite, I’m liberated.
 It’s like, what more could there be?
 Like everything.